What is a commodity code?

 You can find the commodity code for your product by using the online trade tariff provided by gov.uk.
 Simply use the search bar at the top of the screen or select your product from the selection of classification categories.

 Once you have the correct commodity code you can start to look up things like export requirements and duty rates.
 Our FREE Market Access Database app will tell you everything you need to know at the click of a button.
-Click on the link below to get started.
+Click on the link below to get start with edge.